Harvard-IACS/2020F-AC295/content/pages/syllabus.md

 **Accommodations for students with disabilities**

-Students needing academic adjustments or accommodations because of a documented disability must present their Faculty Letter from the [Accessible Education Office](http://www.aeo.fas.harvard.edu/)(AEO) and speak with Pavlos by the end of the third week of the term: Friday, February 14.
+Students needing academic adjustments or accommodations because of a documented disability must present their Faculty Letter from the [Accessible Education Office](http://www.aeo.fas.harvard.edu/)(AEO) and speak with Pavlos by the end of the third week of the term: Friday, September 18.
 Failure to do so may result in us being unable to respond in a timely manner.
 All discussions will remain confidential.

 <hr>